peterjbachman/personalWebsite/content/resume.md

 **Washington University in St. Louis** | May 2024\
 M.A.
 Political Science \
-Emphasis on American Politics and Political Methodology
+Emphasis on Statistics and American Politics

 **Relevant Coursework:**